zeevo/zeevo.io.old/content/articles/2020-07-02--how-to-use-wordpress-to-power-your-gatsby-site/index.md

 ![Starter](./starter.png)

-This starter Gatsby app is a template.
+The starter Gatsby app is a template.
 Build something great with it!